Skip to content

 Cabo Rojo isn’t your typical Caribbean destination, and a little preparation goes a long way.
 This is a place where ATMs run out of cash, English is a foreign language, and the nearest reliable gas station might be two hours behind you.
 None of that should scare you off.
 It just means the visitors who do their homework have a much better time than those who show up expecting Punta Cana with fewer people.
 Here’s what you need to know before you go.

-Cabo Rojo Dirt Road
+Cabo Rojo Cruise Port

 Dominican peso